senzing-garage/knowledge-base/HOWTO/update-senzing-package-on-docker-store.md

         1. :ballot_box_with_check: Certify this plan
         1. Save the **Product ID** value.
-It will be needed for [Certify image for Docker Store](#certify-image-for-docker-store)
+It will be needed for [Certify image for Docker Store](#certify-image-for-docker-store) step.
     1. Resources
         1. **License Agreement:**
             1. :large_blue_circle: Paste Agreement
             1. Copy from existing plan.
         1. **Installation Instructions:** Copy from existing plan.
         1. **Release Notes:** {empty}
-    1. At the top, click "Save" or "Submit For Review"
+    1. At the top, click "Save" or "Submit For Review".

 ## Certify image for Docker Store